kharitz/spectral_embedding_GCN/README.md

 # Spectral Graph Convolution for Infant Brain segmentation and age prediction
 The code used for cortical surface parcellation and age regression (birth age, scan age)

+### Spectral embedding
+The aligned spectral embedding for brain surfaces can be computed using the following repository

 ### Training
 The model can be trained using below command:
 ```